.

 Methavalai Sorndaeng restaurant in Bangkok

 Methavalai Sorndaeng is an old-fashioned Thai restaurant frozen in time, just next to the Democracy Monument, not far from Khao San Road.
-There are so many Thai restaurants in Bangkok, finding something original for a special occasion will be difficult.
-Of course, you might think Rooftop or Fancy place, but we wanted something Thai and surprisingly different, so we went to Methavalai Sorndaeng.
+There are so many Thai restaurants in Bangkok that finding something original for a special occasion can be difficult.
+Of course, you might think rooftop or fancy place, but I wanted something Thai and surprisingly different, so I went to Methavalai Sorndaeng.

 Read More!